0x00Jeff/0x00Jeff.github.io/_posts/2014-3-3-Hello-World.md

 hatter@wonderland:/home/hatter$
 ```

-at this point I've enumerated for quite some time again but I hit a wall for the second time, couple hours passsed and I've decided to peak at a write up again, I found out that I should look for files with `capabilities(7)`, again something little obvious. but I probably wouldn't have known it since even tho I always heard of such thing, I never interacted with it
+at this point I've been enumerating for quite some time but I hit a wall for the second time, couple hours passsed and I've decided to peak at a write up again, I found out that I should look for files with `capabilities(7)`, again something little obvious. but I probably wouldn't have known it since even tho I always heard of such thing, I never interacted with it or took the time to be familliar with it

-after some diging around I found a utlity called `getccap` that displays files with special capabilites, you can read it's man page to know more about it
+after some ing around I found a utlity called `getccap` that can display files with special capabilites, you can read it's man page to know more about it

 ```bash
 hatter@wonderland:/home/hatter$ getcap -r / 2> /dev/null